netdata/netdata/health/notifications/email/README.md

 > ### Note
 >
-> This file assumes you have read the [landing page of this section](https://github.com/netdata/netdata/blob/master/health/notifications/README.md), detailing how the Netdata Agent's alert notification method works.
+> This file assumes you have read the [Introduction to Agent alert notifications](https://github.com/netdata/netdata/blob/master/health/notifications/README.md), detailing how the Netdata Agent's alert notification method works.

 Email notifications look like this: